Maintenance

 Examples of Predictive Maintenance

-- Alarms that sound when the temperature on a machine or in an environment begin to move outside the safe parameters set up per the manufacturer’s guidelines.
-The enteral temperature in a data center’s server room becomes too hot, and sensors in that room alter maintenance.
+- Alarms that sound when the temperature on a machine or in an environment begins to move outside the safe parameters set up per the manufacturer’s guidelines.
+The internal temperature in a data center’s server room becomes too hot, and sensors in that room send out at alert.

 - A sensor in an engine monitors misfires and alerts maintenance that engine service is needed.

-- A sensor on a refrigeration truck monitors the enteral temperatures of the truck and alerts the driver when the internal temperature falls outside acceptable parameters.
+- A sensor on a refrigeration truck monitors the internal temperatures of the truck and alerts the driver when the internal temperature falls outside acceptable parameters.

 Benefits of Predictive Maintenance